Common Coronavirus Outbreak Questions Answered

-A new coronavirus first reported in the Chinese city of Wuhan in December 2019 has since infected more 124,000 people worldwide, including more than 1,100 in the United States.
+A new coronavirus first reported in the Chinese city of Wuhan in December 2019 has infected at least 137,000 people worldwide, including more than 1,900 in the United States.

-COVID-19, the illness caused by the virus, has killed scores, quarantined millions and wreaked havoc on the world's economy.
+COVID-19, the illness caused by the virus, has killed scores, sent millions into quarantine and wreaked havoc on the world's economy.
 The World Health Organization officially declared the crisis a pandemic on March 11.

-Tedros Adhanom Ghebreyesus, the WHO chief, called for countries to "detect, test, treat, isolate, trace and mobilize their people in the response."

-President Donald Trump signed a $8.3 billion emergency measure on March 5 to tackle the outbreak.
-The measure will provide federal public health care agencies money for vaccines, testing and potential treatments.
-The bill also set aside $300 million to deliver drugs to those who need it.
+Two days later, President Donald Trump declared a national emergency in order to open up billions of dollars in direct relief to Americans affected by the coronavirus.

 Contagion can vary case by case.
 Some viruses are highly contagious and spread very easily, like the measles.
 There are other viruses that do not spread as easily.